 - Take your own pen.

-- Consider meeting outside in the open air, but remember that only 2 persons can gather outdoors.
+- Consider meeting outside in the open air.

 - Clean your hands with soap and water for 20 seconds, or use an alcohol-based hand rub/sanitiser before and after providing documents for witnessing.